 open/close all folders

 - Hijikata fits this trope nicely.
-Dark hair?
-Check.
-Popular with ladies?
-Check.
-Snarky?
-Check.
-Strict?
+Dark hair, popular with ladies, snarky, strict.
 So much so that his nickname is the demonic vice commander.

 - His subordinate Okita could also be part of this trope despite not having dark hair, as he is quite snarky (actually, his personality borders on terrible) and acts as a foil for Hijikata.
 He's also handsome enough that Gintoki once pointed out that, in comparison, Shinpachi was turtle poop.